Ibrahima Diakhate, Farm Owner

 As a Peace Corps volunteer in Senegal, I began working with a number of entrepreneurs to help promote economic development.
 One of my work partners was Ibrahima or “Ibou”, a farmer in the village Tawa Fall.
 After working together for a year, we saw the opportunity to establish an animal husbandry arm as a complement to his farming efforts.

 Raising funds through the Peace Corps Partnership Program, we built a chicken coop in partnership with The Nubian Vault Association, a non-profit organization that builds affordable and sustainable housing throughout Africa.

 In Senegal, agricultural yields are often unpredictable due to pests, an inhospitable climate, and a lack of resources.
 In the event of a good harvest, farmers’ profitability is still limited — a saturated market means with falling prices, thereby reducing the profitability of crops.
 With these factors in mind, our main challenges were:

-1. How can we increase food security in a low-resourced environment?
+1. How might we increase food security in a low-resourced environment?

-2. How can we boost income generation amid agricultural unpredictability?
+2. How might we boost income generation amid agricultural unpredictability?

-solutions: how can we increase food security in a low-resourced environment?
+solutions: how might we increase food security in a low-resourced environment?